McCoyAle/kube-cert-study/multipass.md

 # Build a local Kubernetes Cluster with Multipass
-[Multipass](https://multipass.run/) is a CLI tool, build by Canonical, in order to generate cloud-systel Ubuntu VMs on a Linux, MacOS or Windows machine.
+[Multipass](https://multipass.run/) is a CLI tool, built by Canonical, in order to generate cloud-based Ubuntu VMs on a Linux, MacOS or Windows machine.
 Depending on the size of the underlying infrastructure you can quickly build out a local mini-cloud.
 This is a great way to practice development with Kubernetes ecosystem on a budget.
+Or to simply deploy and test your application code in different environments.
 Other options include [AWS](https://portal.aws.amazon.com/billing/signup?refid=em_127222&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start/email), [Azure](https://azure.microsoft.com/en-us/free/search/?ef_id=_k_CjwKCAiAjrarBhAWEiwA2qWdCPW1oFMX8yFDQGIUHnvArjt4XP_giNV0HIFIYAl0nSDK6Da6FIPcoxoC2V0QAvD_BwE_k_&OCID=AIDcmmfq865whp_SEM__k_CjwKCAiAjrarBhAWEiwA2qWdCPW1oFMX8yFDQGIUHnvArjt4XP_giNV0HIFIYAl0nSDK6Da6FIPcoxoC2V0QAvD_BwE_k_&gad_source=1&gclid=CjwKCAiAjrarBhAWEiwA2qWdCPW1oFMX8yFDQGIUHnvArjt4XP_giNV0HIFIYAl0nSDK6Da6FIPcoxoC2V0QAvD_BwE), [GCP](https://cloud.google.com/free?utm_source=google&utm_medium=cpc&utm_campaign=na-US-all-en-dr-bkws-all-all-trial-e-dr-1605212&utm_content=text-ad-none-any-DEV_c-CRE_665665924741-ADGP_Hybrid+%7C+BKWS+-+MIX+%7C+Txt_Google+Cloud+Free-KWID_43700077224933019-kwd-886545049102&utm_term=KW_gcp%20free%20account-ST_gcp+free+account&gad_source=1&gclid=CjwKCAiAjrarBhAWEiwA2qWdCD_OFhSy3ihdoKlgLzwWUXV81n_kRJJIXCae-v1ivhf_G92dckjlpxoCAIMQAvD_BwE&gclsrc=aw.ds), [IBM Cloud](https://cloud.ibm.com/registration) and a host of other platforms that you might otherwise have to pay for.
 My motto is do what is best for your learning experience!

 ## Multipass Installation
 In my current setup, I am using MacOS on a M2 device.
-So understand that there may arise an instance where certain configurations or changes need to be made regarding your own setup.
-Follow the installation process for your workstation OS:
+Understand that there may arise an instance where certain configurations or changes need to be made regarding your own setup.
+Follow the installation process for your workstation's OS:

 ### MACOS
 The steps for MacOS were are listed under the assumption that you have [Brew installed](https://brew.sh/).
-If you do not, you can see what this package manager is about and download it to simplify your life.
+If you do not, you can learn more about the package manager and download it to simplify your installation workflow.
 Thank me later!
 If you would rather use the install manager, then you can visit [this page](https://multipass.run/docs/installing-on-macos) for more guidance.

 1. `brew install --cask multipass`

 ## MicroK8s Installation
-For this scenario we are going to utilize MicroK8s for the Kubernetes installation.
-You can also use K3s or toy around with the lastest upstream Kubernetes release.
-For resource consumption purposes coupled with wanting something that maintains similar functionality to upstream Kubernetes releases, Microk8s was the best option.
+In this scenario we are going to utilize MicroK8s for the Kubernetes installation.
+You can use K3s and other Kubernetes based solutions for container orchestration, or explore the lastest upstream Kubernetes release to deploy your own cluster on infrastructure available to you.
+For resource consumption purposes coupled with wanting something that maintains similar functionality to upstream Kubernetes releases, Microk8s was the best and most simple option.

 ### MAC OS
 ```